magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 That said, we still have work to do, namely:

-* locally install the updated `valip` library to test it in a context of a project;
+* locally install the updated `valip` library to test it in the context of a project;
-* publish the `valip` library to [`clojars`](https://clojars.org/) to make it available to whoever will be interested to.
+* publish the `valip` library to [`clojars`](https://clojars.org/) to make it available to whomever will be interested.

 In this tutorial we're going to explain the first item only.
 In a next tutorial we'll deal with the next item.